-The Hess Corporation has offices in 20 countries across six continents.
-The company's headquarters is in New York City, with key regional headquarters in Houston; London; Kuala Lumpur, Malaysia and Woodbridge, NJ.
+The Hess Corporation has offices in more than a dozen countries.
+The company's headquarters is in New York City, with key regional headquarters in Houston and Kuala Lumpur, Malaysia.

-Oil and gas proven reserves were 1.57 billion barrels of oil equivalent at the end of 2011, up from 1.53 billion at the end of 2010.
-The company added 203 million barrels of proven reserves in 2011.
+Oil and gas proven reserves at Hess were 1.362 billion barrels of oil equivalent at the end of 2013 and reserve life of 12.8 years.

 In 1919 British oil entrepreneur Lord Cowdray

 formed Amerada Corporation to explore for oil in North America.

 After WWII Amerada began exploring overseas and during the 1950s

 entered pipelining and refining.
 It continued its overseas exploration

 through Oasis, a consortium formed in 1964 with Marathon, Shell,